myhro/alpine-builder/README.md

     $ make clean

-Or they can be purged together with the `apk` cache:
+Or they can be purged together with their build caches:

     $ make clean-all